ChristianChimi/Australian-HealthCare-Cancer/README.md

 ## **Cancer in Australian Health**
-Hi!
-This is a data analysis based on Australian public health database, cancer section.
+This project is a data analysis based on the Australian public health database, specifically focusing on cancer data.
+The dataset provides insights into cancer incidence and mortality rates across different years, genders, and age groups.
+The goal is to analyze trends, build predictive models, and gain a deeper understanding of cancer-related statistics in Australia.

 Dataset source: https://data.gov.au/dataset/ds-dga-05696f6f-6ff5-42a2-904f-af5e4d1f56f8/details?q=cancer

 ## **Pre-processing**
-    - Drop NaN values for years where we don't have cancer information.
+    - Handling Missing Values: Removed rows with missing data for years where cancer information was unavailable.
-    - Segmentation: Dividing Dataset into Incidence and Mortality Dataframes, also create a different DF for uterine cancer.
+    - Segmentation: Split the dataset into two separate dataframes—one for cancer Incidence and one for Mortality.
+Additionally, a specific dataframe for uterine cancer was created.
-    - Data Reshaping: Melt and pivot uterine cancer by age (for clustering).
+    - Data Reshaping: Melted and pivoted the uterine cancer dataset by age to prepare it for clustering.

 ## **Exploratory Data Analysis**
-    - Plot of cancer incidence and mortality by age.
+    - Cancer Incidence and Mortality by Age: Visualized the trends of cancer incidence and mortality rates across different age groups..
-    - Plotting normalized values of incidence.
+    - Normalized Incidence Plot: Plotted the normalized values of cancer incidence to better compare trends.
-    - Calculating and plotting death ratio over the years.
+    - Death Ratio: Calculated and visualized the death ratio over the years to understand how the mortality rate has evolved.
     - Plotly Interactive visualization:
         - Death rate (mean) for every cancer, descending.
         - Death rate across the years, for every cancer, male and female (select from dropdown).